XploreSG/exploresg-auth-service/README.md

 - You have a `Role.java` enum that defines the possible roles (e.g., `USER`, `ADMIN`).
 - Your `User.java` entity stores a single role for each user directly in the `app_user` table in a column named `role`.

-I have corrected the **Database Schema** section in the `README.md` to accurately reflect your project's structure.
-Here is the updated, ready-to-paste version.

----

-### Corrected `README.md` Section

 ## 🏛️ Database Schema